Kings' monitor

-Kings' monitor (Varanus kingorum), also known commonly as Kings' goanna, Kings' rock monitor and pygmy rock monitor, is a small species of monitor lizard in the family Varanidae.
+Kings' monitor (Varanus kingorum), also known commonly as Kings' goanna, Kings' rock monitor, and the pygmy rock monitor, is a small species of monitor lizard in the family Varanidae.
 The species is native to Australia.

 Geographic range

-Varanus kingorum is endemic to the northwestern part of the Northern Territory, and the northeastern part of Western Australia.
+V. kingorum is endemic to the northwestern part of the Northern Territory, and the adjacent northeastern part of Western Australia.

 Taxonomy

-The species description was published in 1980, the result of a revision of Western and Central Australian varanid taxa.
+The original description of V. kingorum as a species new to science was published in 1980, the result of a revision of Western and Central Australian varanid taxa.

 Kings' monitor belongs to the subgenus Odatria along with the peacock monitor and the Pilbara monitor.
 Comparatively little is known about this species.

 The holotype was collected beneath rocks in 1978 at Timber Creek in the Northern Territory by Max King.

+Etymology

-The specific name, kingorum (genitive plural), is in honor of Canadian-born Australian ecologist Richard Dennis King (1942–2002) and Australian geneticist Max King (born 1946), honouring their contributions to the understanding of Australia varanids.
+The specific name, kingorum (genitive plural), is in honour of Canadian-born Australian ecologist Richard Dennis King (1942–2002) and Australian geneticist Max King (born 1946), honouring their contributions to the understanding of Australia varanids.